-If arbitrators are not statistically exchangeable, it is possible that different arbitrators could be systematically pro-union or pro-employer.
-We test the arbitrator exchangeability hypothesis in the third column of Table 5.
-To do construct this test, we include dummies for the 42 arbitrators who handled at least two cases and did not always decide in favor of the union or employer.
+If arbitrators are not statistically exchangeable, it is possible that different arbitrators could be systematically prounion or pro-employer.
+We test the arbitrator exchangeability hypothesis in the third column of table 5.
+To construct this test, we include dummies for the 42 arbitrators who handled at least two cases and did not always decide in favor of the union or employer.
 Not only are the arbitrator fixed effects jointly insignificant, none of the individual arbitrator dummies are significant at the 5% level.
 This provides strong confirmation that arbitrators are statistically indistinguishable from one another.
 Moreover, the inclusion of arbitrator fixed effects does not markedly change the estimates of the benefits of agent use.
 Mr. Mitrani was the arbitrator in approximately 10% of all cases going to arbitration.
-Specification

-(iv) uses only data from cases handled by him.
-Once again, the estimated benefits of agent usage do not change appreciably.
-The results from these two specifications also suggest the benefits of legal representation are not primarily due to an agent's assistance in the selection of the arbitrator.
+Specification (4) uses only data from cases he handled.
+Once again, the estimated benefits of agent use do not change appreciably.
+The results from these two specifications also suggest that the benefits of legal representation are not primarily due to an agent's assistance in the selection of the arbitrator.

-As noted previously, it may well be the case that larger units have in-house specialists, and hence not need to hire an outside expert.
-While we cannot identify in-house experts, we can split the sample into units which are more and less likely to have an expert on staff.
-In the penultimate column of Table 5, we limit the sample to bargaining units with populations less than 50,000 residents (or county units, since Table 1 reveals they also have fewer employees).
-The estimates for the small unit sample are very similar to those reported in Table 4.
+As noted previously, it may well be the case that larger units have in-house specialists, and hence need not hire an outside expert.
+Although we cannot identify in-house experts, we can split the sample into units that are more and less likely to have an expert on staff.
+In the penultimate column of table 5, we limit the sample to bargaining units with populations fewer than 50,000 residents (or county units, since table 1 reveals they also have fewer employees).
+The estimates for the small unit sample are very similar to those reported in table 4.
 The last column shows results for bargaining units with populations greater than 50,000 residents (including state units).
-Interestingly, the estimated effects of using an agent for these large units are also similar to those reported in Table 4.
+Interestingly, the estimated effects of using an agent for these large units are also similar to those reported in table 4.
 These results are suggestive that outside experts do better than in-house specialists.

-In summary, the results in Tables 4 and 5 provide strong evidence that each party increases the chance that their offer will be accepted when they retain third-party agents.
+In summary, the results in tables 4 and 5 provide strong evidence that each party increases the chance that their offer will be accepted when they retain third-party agents.
 The benefits of agent use appear to be the same for both the employer and union in terms of mean shifts in the award distribution.
 There also is no significant interaction effect when both parties hire agents on the arbitrator's decision.
 Given the evidence that each party has a dominant strategy and that the benefits of using an agent are symmetric, we conclude that prisoner's dilemma incentives exist for legal representation in New Jersey final-offer arbitration.